Oslac of York: Career

-Oslac frequently attested charters of King Edgar the Peaceable, indicating that Oslac enjoyed some position of trust at court.
+Oslac frequently attested charters of King Edgar (reigned 959-975), indicating that Oslac enjoyed some position of trust at court.

 De primo Saxonum adventu claims that Oslac, along with Eadulf of Bamburgh and Ælfsige Bishop of Chester-le-Street, escorted the Scottish king Kenneth II to the Wessex-based Edgar: The two earls [Oslac and Eadwulf] along with Ælfsige, who was bishop of St Cuthbert [968—90], conducted Cinaed to king Edgar.
 And when he had done homage to him, king Edgar gave him Lothian; and with great honour sent him back to his own.
 This must have occurred — if it happened at all — between 968 and 975, i.e. between Ælfsige becoming bishop and Edgar dying.
 Richard Fletcher dated it to 973.

 The historian Geoffrey Barrow believed this to mark the beginning of Scottish control over all the lands between the River Tweed and Firth of Forth (defining "Lothian" in this manner), though another historian, Alex Woolf, has suggested that the part about Lothian may have been fabricated later to give credence to the claim that the Scottish kings owed homage for lands in Lothian.

 Downfall and legacy

 In 975, not long after the death of King Edgar, Oslac was banished from England.
-No reason is given by the Anglo-Saxon Chronicle's report of his expulsion.
-Version C of the Anglo-Saxon Chronicle describes the events thus:The valiant Oslac was driven from the country, over the tossing waves, the gannet's bath, the tumult of the waters, the homeland of the whale; a grey-haired man, wise and skilled in speech, he was bereft of his lands The historian Richard Fletcher guesses that Oslac's downfall may have been the result of opposing the succession of Edward the Martyr.
+Manuscript C of the Anglo-Saxon Chronicle describes the events:And then also the valiant man Oslac was driven from the country, over the tossing waves, the gannet's bath, the tumult of the waters, the homeland of the whale; a grey-haired man, wise and skilled in speech, he was bereft of his lands.
+The historian Richard Fletcher guesses that Oslac's downfall may have been the result of opposing the succession of Edward the Martyr.

 Oslac is said by the Historia Eliensis to have had a son named Thorth, that is, Thored.
-His successor was indeed a man named Thored, but it is not clear whether this was Thored Oslac's son or Thored son of Gunner; historians tend to favour the idea that Thored the successor was son of Gunner.
+His successor was indeed a man named Thored, but it is not clear whether this was Thored Oslac's son or Thored son of Gunnar; historians tend to favour the idea that Thored the successor was son of Gunnar.

-The Gesta Herwardi tells us that his great-great granddaughter, Aedeva (Edith), was Hereward's mother.